AdaCore/spark2014/docs/lrm/source/shared-variable-control.rst

 .. _tu-shared_variable_control-02:

 2. A component of a non-volatile type declaration shall not be volatile.

-   [This may require determining whether a private type is volatile.]
+.. todo:: This may require determining whether a private type is volatile.

-   [The above two rules may be relaxed in a future version.]
+.. todo:: The above two rules may be relaxed in a future version.

 .. _tu-shared_variable_control-03: